 Q: What is a Fish Extender?

 This is the name of some kind of container you'll hang outside of your cabin on a Disney Cruise.
 It's called a "fish extender" because it's hung on the signature fishes that are outside each stateroom on Disney ships.

-Q: I’ve booked my cruise.
+Q: I've booked my Disney cruise.
 How do I find a Fish Extender group to join?

-I mentioned in my Disney Cruise hacks post that you should join your cruise’s Facebook group as soon as you book – it’s a great resource for info about your vacation.
-You can find your sailing’s Facebook group by going to the Disney Cruise Line Junkies Facebook page, clicking on “announcements,” and clicking on the Cruise Pages link.
+I mentioned in my Disney Cruise tips & tricks post that you should join your cruise's Facebook group as soon as you book - it's a great resource for info about your vacation.
+You can find your sailing's Facebook group by going to the Disney Cruise Line Junkies Facebook page, clicking on "announcements," and clicking on the Cruise Pages link.

 Fish Extender group sign-ups will happen on your sailing's group page.
 Each group does this a little differently, but you should be able to search "fish extender" in your sailing's Facebook group to find the sign-ups.
 One of your fellow vacationers has probably already started organizing the groups into sets of 8-12 families, usually labeled with some kind of character name (for example, our FE group was the Donald Duck group).